Ministry Leadership: God needs us to be refreshed, restored, refueled, and ready to minister to children for him. Here are 25 ways to refill your cup.

 - Wild at Heart A guide to helping men rediscover what it means to be free, alive, and passionate.
 (Thomas Nelson)

-Jesus is the perfect model of what it means to stay refreshed, renewed, and moving in ministry.
+There’s a perfect model of what it means to stay refreshed, renewed, and moving in ministry and it’s Jesus.

 But Jesus didn’t spend all his time with the masses.
 Jesus moved.

 He moved to spend time with his disciples, always fully aware of the value of his team.
 He’d spend time with them, equipping them, asking higher-order questions, and serving with them.
 But Jesus didn’t spend all his time with his team.
 Jesus moved.

 Jesus moved to be with close friends—brunch with Mary and Martha.
 Time to be, to talk, time to enjoy a meal, and time to discuss life.
 Jesus was in relationship with people.
 He knew that friends are those we do life with.
 He understood that healthy friendships are sources for refreshment.
 But Jesus didn’t spend all his time with friends.
 Jesus moved.

 Jesus moved to be alone.

 He went to be with God—in prayer, to listen.
 Jesus experienced solitude, serenity, and simplicity.
 After they’d been preaching, teaching, and healing, Jesus told his disciples to go to a silent place.
 Go and be, rest, restore, refresh.
 And Jesus calls out to you, his precious disciple.
 Rest now, be silent, listen, clear your mind.
 And I will whisper to you.
 I love you.